jbaek97/Note-Taker/README.md

 # Note-Taker

 ## Description:
   In a world that has switched to the digital era, an online note-taking app such as the one I made in this web applicaion is a necessary asset for students and anybody who needs to record something.
 This web app provides an area to add a note by pressing the "+" button.
 Once this is pressed a user can enter a note title and note text.
 Once saved these notes will bbe saved in the adjacen sidebar.
 This sidebar provides easy access to past notes.
-Clicking on these notes select a
+Clicking on these notes select a note and makes it active so that the user can view it.
+This project helped me get comfortable with creating routes and a server.
+I also learned how to deploy through Heroku and how to use "heroku logs --tail" to debug issues I had when pushing my project to Heroku.

 ## Deployed Heroku Link:
 https://shrouded-citadel-42220.herokuapp.com/